 That's why, if we want to build and form deeper, significant connections with readers, visitors, and yes even viewers, text and written language seems to offer a great way to go as the central hub of your theme, topic, plan.

-A curious factoid: even though hundreds, thousands, millions, or even billions of people may read your message, as the author, you seek to connect in some way to each of those readers as an individual, one person at a time.
+A sobering point to note: even though hundreds, thousands, millions, or even billions of people may read your message, as the author, you seek to connect in some way to each of those readers as an individual, one person at a time.

 Without doubt, what we put in our text forms the bedrock of any message that is worthy of anyone's attention.